 Birth afterthoughts is also used by mothers who have suffered loss in pregnancy or death of their baby, and we aim to offer them additional support in their next pregnancy.

-Appointments available 3 days a week
+Appointments are available 4 days a week.

 We look forward to hearing from you.

 (If the midwife is unable to answer all of your questions or you have any other concerns, please see your GP who can refer you to the hospital for an appointment to speak to an obstetrician.)

 Women may refer themselves directly to the birth afterthoughts service by email or by leaving a message on the voicemail.